hemanthk92/IDD-Fa18-Lab1/README.md

 ### 1. Blink the on-board LED

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**
+The digitalwrite function turns the led on. this is at line 8 and 10.

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**
+The delay function controls the stopping time in between the light flashing.
+This is on lines 9 and 11.
 **c.
 What circuit element would you want to add to protect the board and external LED?**
+ You should add a resistor so you don't supply to much current to the LED and break it.
 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**
+If the delay is <= 10, you cannot tell the light is blinking.

 **e.
 Modify the code to make your LED blink your way.
 Save your new blink code to your lab 1 repository, with a link on the README.md.**